scale-it/algo-builder/packages/web/README.md

 ### Example

+You can connect to `web` package in your react app by using different wallets.

+1. AlgoSigner:
-To use `web` package in your react app, first you need to create an instance of the `WebMode` class by passing `AlgoSigner` and the chain name.
+    Create an instance of the `WebMode` class by passing `AlgoSigner` and the chain name.

-    const web = new WebMode(AlgoSigner, CHAIN_NAME);
+        const connector = new WebMode(AlgoSigner, CHAIN_NAME);

+2. MyAlgo Wallet:
+    Create an instance of the `MyAlgoWalletSession` class by passing the chain name and connect it using `connectToMyAlgo`.

+         const connector = new MyAlgoWalletSession(CHAIN_NAME)
+         await connector.connectToMyAlgo();

+3. Wallet Connect:
+    Create an instance of the `WallectConnectSession` class by passing the chain name and create a session using `create` and then connect to it using `onConnect`.

+    const connector = new WallectConnectSession(CHAIN_NAME);
+    await connector.create(true);
+    connector.onConnect((error, response) => console.log(error, response));

 Now you can use it to execute a transaction: